datagrok-ai/public/help/visualize/viewers/scatter-plot.md

 ### Formula lines

-Scatter plot supports formula lines (COntext Menu > Tools > Formula Lines…).
+Scatter plot supports formula lines (**Context Menu** > **Tools** > **Formula Lines…**).
 These lines enable you to visually represent mathematical formulas or equations on the plot.
 This can help illustrate trends, relationships, or patterns between variables in the data.

 >Developers: Learn more about how to [Show formula lines](https://datagrok.ai/help/develop/how-to/show-formula-lines)